kkloberdanz/Piserver/README.md

 This program will run a webserver from your rasberry pi

-To get started, run 'setup.sh'
+To get started, run     './setup.sh'

+Before starting the server, use a text editor such as vi to change the variable IP to be your machines ip address and the port number you want to use

-To start the server     'cd ledpi' then    ./manage.py runserver CURRENT_IP_ADDRESS
+To start the server     './startserver.sh'